Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 ### Settings container

-* The core version target is deprecated.
-Please choose another one.
-This error appears if you change the target core version to `ZK135`, `ZK136` or `ZKPRE14`.
-Choose `ZK14` instead.
 * Settings container must be assigned to an application.
 Should not occur in practice, this is just for completeness.
 * Scribite plug-ins require external controller and finder component.
 If you enable `generateScribitePlugins` you also need `generateExternalControllerAndFinder`.